aelydam/pygamerl/README.md

 `WASD` and arrow keys for cardinal movement,
 `QEZC` for diagonal movement.
 Bumping into an enemy will attack it.
+Return will interact with doors, torches and stairs.
+Bumping into a closed door will open it.
-Space, Return or `.` to skip a turn.
+Space or `.` will skip a turn.
+`L` will toggle the player torch.

 **Mouse**:
 Clicking on an enemy in melee range will attack it.